 So what do you need to know when it comes to the fit of your shoes?
 First consider these general considerations.

 For starters, you shouldn’t expect your rock climbing shoes to be comfortable.
 Only true beginners get a pass in this regard, as you’ll notice that as your skill level increases, the comfort of your shoes decreases.
-The lot of rock climbers downsize their climbing shoe size 1.5 to 2 sizes down from their normal shoe size.
+A lot of rock climbers downsize their climbing shoe size 1.5 to 2 sizes down from their normal shoe size.

 This is done for a reason.
 The tighter fit of these rock climbing shoes will help narrow the point of your foot and give you a better feel for the rocks.
 This allows for safer and more complex climbing, as you’re better able to navigate while climbing.